komoot/photon/README.md

 ## How to contribute

-Join us in improving _NAME_ and feel free to contact us!
+Join us in improving _photon_ and feel free to contact us!

 For developping we used a test-based approch, the test environment and testcases are located in [src/main/java/de/komoot/search/tests/](src/main/java/de/komoot/search/tests/).
 Every test consists of a xml file (test data) and csv file (test definition).